（as of July 30, 2021）

 - ・The Corporate Planning Division, which is responsible for shareholder/investor relations, is promoting dialogue with shareholders and investors under direct supervision of the President and with the cooperation of the management, accounting, legal and business divisions.

 - ・The Company actively discloses information to shareholders and investors in Annual Reports and on the Company's website.

-- ・The Company centralizes the control of insider information by establishing the Most Sensitive Trade Secret Committee and appointing an Insider Information Management Manager.
-The Company also controls insider information in a strict manner in conducting dialogue with shareholders so as not to convey insider information due to a lack of caution.
+- ・The Company strictly controls insider information by establishing the Most Sensitive Trade Secret Committee and appointing an Insider Information Management Manager.